Pharmacist examining a German prescription as a concerned resident waits at a Mallorca pharmacy counter

 German Prescriptions in Mallorca: When the Paper Isn't Enough

-Key question: Why do Mallorcan pharmacies frequently not accept prescriptions from Germany — and how can everyday life be made more practical for the roughly 20,000 Germans living here?
+Key question: Why do Mallorcan pharmacies frequently not accept prescriptions from Germany — and how can everyday life be made more practical for the roughly 20,000 Germans living here, a topic also raised in Why fewer Germans are coming to Mallorca this summer - and what the island should do now?

 It's one of those early-morning moments in Palma: on the Passeig del Born the sun casts the sandstone facades a soft orange, the temperature is around 11°C, and a loose queue forms in front of the small farmacia on the corner.
 A woman holds up a crumpled sheet, the pharmacist furrows his brow; a mix of Spanish and English flies back and forth.
 The scene looks harmless, but it costs time, nerves and sometimes money.